CamDavidsonPilon/dog/README.md

 ![dag2](https://imgur.com/yo5uBQJ.png)

-The order of the forumals don't matter.
+The order of the formulas don't matter.
 This was to allow the user to quickly iterate on connections and not have to worry about maintaining the "DAG" on paper.

 Variables that never show up on the left hand, like `X1`, `X2`, etc. above, are treated as "noise" and given random values.